zhaoyajie1209/zhaoyajie1209.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a human geneticist working in MRC Epidemiology Unit, University of Cambridge.

-My research tries to link diseases or phenotypes to their causal genes.
+I focus on linking diseases and phenotypes to their genetic causes using data from large cohorts.

+Alongside my academic work, I also pursue my interests in science journalism and photography on a part-time basis.